dachcom-digital/pimcore-dynamic-search-index-provider-lucene/docs/0_Custom_Analyzer.md

         //
         // Important thing here!
         //
-        // Do not use the syllable analyzer on indexing time only!
+        // Use the syllable analyzer on indexing time only!
         // we don't want/need to tokenize a users input on query time
         // returning nothing triggers the default fallback => CaseInsensitive Analyzer